-Acquired computer software licences for own use, which are not an integral part of hardware, are capitalized on the basis of the costs incurred to acquire and bring the related software to use.
-These software licences are amortized using the straight-line method over their useful economic lives, currently three years, from the point at which the asset is ready for use.
+Acquired computer software licenses for own use, which are not an integral part of hardware, are capitalized on the basis of the costs incurred to acquire and bring the related software to use.
+These software licenses are amortized using the straight-line method over their useful economic lives of three to five years, from the point at which the asset is ready for use.

-2.12 Assets held for sale
+2.13 Assets held for sale